Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities: Abstract

 \section{Abstract}

-Whispering gallery mode resonators (WGMRs) trap light over many optical periods using total internal reflection.
-Thereby, they host multiple narrowband circulating modes that find applications in quantum electrodynamics, optomechanics, sensing and lasing.
-The spherical symmetry and low field leakage of dielectric microspheres make it difficult to probe their high-quality optical modes using far-field radiation.
-However, local field enhancement from metallic nanoparticles (MNPs) placed at the edge of the resonators can interface the optical far-field and the bounded cavity modes.
-In this work, we study the interaction between whispering gallery modes and the MNP surface plasmons with nanometric spatial resolution by using electron-beam spectroscopies in a scanning transmission electron microscope.
-We show that gallery modes are induced over the spectral range of the dipolar plasmons of the nanoparticle.
-Additionally, we explore the dependence of the transverse electric and transverse magnetic polarization of the induced gallery mode on the induced dipole moment of the MNP.
-Our study demonstrates a viable mechanism to effectively excite high-quality-factor whispering gallery modes and holds potential for applications in optical sensing and light manipulation.
+Whispering-gallery mode resonators host multiple trapped narrowband circulating optical resonances that find applications in quantum electrodynamics, optomechanics, and sensing.
+However, the spherical symmetry and low field leakage of dielectric microspheres make it difficult to probe their high-quality optical modes using far-field radiation.
+Even so, local field enhancement from metallic nanoparticles (MNPs) coupled to the resonators can interface the optical far-field and the bounded cavity modes.
+In this work, we study the interaction between whispering-gallery modes and MNP surface plasmons with nanometric spatial resolution by using electron-beam spectroscopies in a scanning transmission electron microscope.
+We show that gallery modes are induced over a selective spectral range of the nanoparticle plasmons, and additionally, their polarization can be controlled by the induced dipole moment of the MNP.
+Our study demonstrates a viable mechanism to effectively excite high-quality-factor whispering-gallery modes and holds potential for applications in optical sensing and light manipulation.

+The past few years have witnessed unprecedented advances in photonic technologies.
+In particular, plasmonics has attained the precise engineering of absorption and scattering properties of metallic nanoparticles due to improvements in synthesis methods \cite{ShapeSizeDependent,SERS,PlasmonEnginnering,PlasmonEnginnering02}.
+At the same time, fabrication techniques have allowed the widespread use of whispering-gallery mode resonators (WGMRs), which have attracted strong interest in the context of quantum electrodynamics, \cite{OpticalMicroVahala, CavityQED} optomechanics, \cite{OptoMechanics1,OptoMechanics2} and sensing applications \cite{OnChipSpliting,SensingLasingReview}.
+The tuning capability of both technologies makes the study of coupled systems particularly interesting as we discuss throughout this work.